junxit/us-congress-bills-116/metadata.md

 - 2020-02-05 — Introduced in House
 - 2020-02-05 — Referred to the Committee on Science, Space, and Technology, and in addition to the Committee on Homeland Security, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
 - 2020-02-05 — Referred to the Committee on Science, Space, and Technology, and in addition to the Committee on Homeland Security, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
+- 2020-02-12 — Committee Consideration and Mark-up Session Held.
+- 2020-02-12 — Ordered to be Reported (Amended) by Voice Vote.
+- 2020-02-19 — Referred to the Subcommittee on Cybersecurity, Infrastructure Protection, and Innovation.
+- 2020-09-04 — Committee on Homeland Security discharged.
+- 2020-09-04 — Committee on Homeland Security discharged.
+- 2020-09-04 — Placed on the Union Calendar, Calendar No. 391.
+- 2020-09-04 — Reported (Amended) by the Committee on Science, Space, and Technology.
+H. Rept.
+116-489, Part I.
+- 2020-09-04 — Reported (Amended) by the Committee on Science, Space, and Technology.
+H. Rept.
+116-489, Part I.